-Metformin is a drug that helps to lower blood sugar.
-It is considered one of the best first line treatments for type 2 diabetes.
+Metformin is a medication that helps lower blood sugar due to type 2 diabetes.

-Some people are concerned about using metformin during and after pregnancy because it crosses the placenta.
-This means that when a pregnant woman takes metformin, so does her baby.
+Some people have concerns about using metformin during and after pregnancy because it crosses the placenta.
+This means that when a pregnant person takes metformin, so does their fetus.

 Metformin and gestational diabetes

-For pregnant women, these symptoms may make the feeling of morning sickness worse.
-It is important to be on the lowest effective dose to help reduce or prevent side effects with metformin.
+For pregnant people, these symptoms may make the feeling of morning sickness worse.
+A doctor may prescribe the lowest effective dose to help reduce or prevent side effects with metformin.

 - strong stomach pains

 - dizziness, weakness, or feeling light-headed